slamora/brackets-wiki/Extension-UI-Guidelines.md

 ## Menus

-In general, our menu guidelines follow the standard UI practices for application menus on popular platforms.
+In general, our menu guidelines follow the standard UI practices for application menus.

 ### Application menu organization